nerves-project/erlinit/README.md

 Sometimes you need to sift through the strace output to find the missing library or file that couldn't be loaded.
 When debugged, please consider contributing a fix back to help other `erlinit` users.

+## Filesystem mounting notes

+It is possible to mount filesystems before the Erlang VM is started.
+This is useful if the Erlang release is not on the root filesystem and to support logging to a writable filesystem.
+This mechanism is not intended to support all types of mounts as the error conditions and handling are usually better handled at the application level.
+Additionally, it is good practice to check that a filesystem has mounted successfully in an application just so that if an error occurred, the filesystem can be fixed or reformatted.
+Obviously, logging or loading an alternative Erlang release will not be available if this happens, but at least the system can recover for the next reboot.

+Typical mount commandline arguments look like:

+-m /dev/mmcblk0p4:/mnt:vfat::utf8

+This mounts /dev/mccblk0p4 as a vfat filesystem to the /mnt directory.
+No flags are passed, and the utf8 option is passed to the vfat driver.
+See mount(8) for options.